 Christ was the first to be begotten anew of the Holy Spirit (John 7:39).
 He who repents and believes in the Son of God becomes a child of God like him (I John 3:2) and ‘puts on’ Christ (like a garment), even as he is ‘in’ Christ, having been chosen in him before the foundation of the world (Eph 1:4).
 The believer is begotten this second time by God, by the seed of his word (I Pet 1:23, John 1:13, I John 3:9), not by the physical union of male and female.
 Like an embryo in the womb, he receives Christ’s breath of life, which could not be given until Christ relinquished his body.
 The Spirit is a deposit, a seal of guarantee (II Cor 1:22), giving us the right at resurrection to receive a new body.
 God is Father because he has given us ‘of’ his spirit (I John 4:13) and thereby included us in Christ as his children.
 It is not that we have two divine parents, the Father and the Holy Spirit.

 God is spirit (Gen 1:1, I Cor 2:11, John 4:24) and he has always been holy.
-He inspired the prophets (Jer 1:9, II Pet 1:21), present in John the Baptist even from his mother’s womb (Lu 1:15).
-He was a constant presence in the life of David (Ps 51:11).
+He inspired the prophets (Jer 1:9, II Pet 1:21), was present in John the Baptist even from his mother’s womb (Lu 1:15), and was a constant presence in the life of David (Ps 51:11).
 He begot Jesus in the womb and endued him with power at his baptism (who was not at any point two persons, Son and Spirit).
 As a separate person the Holy Spirit originated only from the time that God gave him, through his Son, to the Church.
 The gift of the Holy Spirit was the gift of his spirit (Joel 2:28), not the visitation of another coeternal person of the godhead.
-In us the Spirit begets, searches, convicts, sanctifies, comforts, inspires, intercedes.
-He is distinct by virtue of having been given, so that we experience him as part of ourselves (John 14:17).
-We know the Father through receiving of his spirit, and of his Son’s spirit (John 5:26, 14:18, Rom 8:9, II Cor 3:17, Gal 4:6); in the Spirit it is they who make their abode in us (John 13:23).
+The Holy Spirit that inspired the prophets was the Spirit of Christ (I Pet 1:11).
+In us the Spirit begets, searches, convicts, sanctifies, comforts, inspires, empowers, intercedes.
+He is distinct by virtue of having been given, of having been sent, so that Jesus speaks of him at one point as a separate person, ‘the Parakletos’, the Advocate or Helper (John 14:16, 16:7).
+But this is a figure of speech (John 16:25), for in reality it is Christ who comes (John 14:18, 17:23); he is the Parakletos (I John 2:1).
+And since Christ is in the Father and the Father in him, they both make their abode in us and make themselves known to us (John 14:23).
+We know the Father through receiving of his own spirit, and of his Son’s spirit (John 5:26, Rom 8:9, II Cor 3:17, Gal 4:6).
 We are baptised into the one name of the Father and the Son and the Holy Spirit because all three are involved in regeneration (Acts 2:38).
+‘Father, Son and Holy Spirit’ is an affirmation of genealogy, not trinity.
 Through Christ we have access in the Spirit to the Father (Eph 2:18).
 It really does not help our understanding to think of the Spirit as a separate person coequal and coeternal with the Father and the Son.

 Right belief is not a matter of salvation, for ‘if anyone loves God, he is known by him’ (I Cor 8:3).
 But is it not time to align ourselves with Scripture and not be intimidated by false claims, false assumptions of orthodoxy?
 Knowledge is not a matter of repeating incomprehensible shibboleths.
 Many Christians today speak only of Jesus, because they have lost sight of the truth that the Son came to show the Father.
 Having only the vaguest concept of God the Creator and of what he did through time to prepare for his son, they sound like a sect.
 Jesus is left without witness, testifying only about himself.